meshcloud/meshcloud-docs/docs/meshstack.managed-service.md

 ## Infrastructure

 Our managed installations are always "on-prem".
-In addition to OpenStack, "on-prem" can also be a public cloud tenant, e.g. an AWS Account or Azure subscription owned by the customer. meshcloud's operation team will need access to this environment, e.g. using VPN and similar solutions.
+In addition to a deployment on OpenStack, "on-prem" can also be a public cloud tenant, e.g. an AWS Account or Azure subscription owned by the customer. meshcloud's operation team will need access to this environment, e.g. using VPN and similar solutions.

 We do explicitly support and encourage to operate meshStack on a cloud environment that's managed by meshStack itself.
 This makes all of meshStack's advantages (IAM, Policies and Governance, Cost Management) available to our own operations.
-It's also a great opportunity for multi-cloud management teams to experience the multi-cloud infrastructure they provide from a product owner perspective.
+It is also a great opportunity for multi-cloud management teams to experience the multi-cloud infrastructure they provide from a product owner perspective.

 ## Configuration